toolstack/just-writing-statistics/readme.txt

 = 4.1 =
 * Release date: TBD
 * Fixed various WP_DEBUG warnings
+* Fixed total boxes on top/all content page from showing post types that were marked as excluded
+* Fixed total boxes arranging correctly on small screens
 * Moved table titles into the table headers to fix corner cases where they were shorter than the table under them

 = 4.0 =